-Survivor grant: A widow(er) receives a lump sum of 75% of the old-age grant the deceased received or would have been entitled to receive; an orphan receives 25% (50% for a full orphan); in the absence of other eligible survivors, each dependent parent receives 50%.
+Survivor grant: A lump sum of 75% of the old-age grant the deceased received or was entitled to receive is paid to a widow(er); 25% to an orphan (50% to a full orphan); if there are no other eligible survivors, 50% is paid to each dependent parent.

-All survivor grants combined must not exceed 100% of the old-age grant the deceased would have been entitled to receive.
+All survivor grants combined must not exceed 100% of the old-age grant the deceased was entitled to receive.